gtech-31/osTicket-setup/README.md

 <h2>Step 10.
 Configure osTicket</h2>
-<p>Now that the extensions are enabled, configure osTicket by going to this designated path in the C drive to C:\inetpub\wwwroot\osTicket\include\ and rename the file ost-sampleconfig.php to ost-config.php so that osTicket recognizes it as the active configuration.
+<p>*CRITICAL STEPS* Now that the extensions are enabled, configure osTicket by going to this designated path in the C drive to C:\inetpub\wwwroot\osTicket\include\ and rename the file ost-sampleconfig.php to ost-config.php so that osTicket recognizes it as the active configuration.
 Next, set file permissions by right-clicking ost-config.php, going to Properties → Security → Advanced, disabling inheritance, and removing all inherited permissions.
 Then, add a new permission for Everyone with full control to ensure IIS and PHP can properly access and modify the configuration file. </p>
 <p align="center">
   <img src="Images/canvas (44).png" width="200"/>
   <img src="Images/canvas (45).png" width="200"/>